Calphalon is known for its cookware. But are its knives any good?

 Calphalon Classic and Select by Calphalon prep knife blades are made from high carbon, no-stain steel.
 The high carbon content helps to retain sharpness and resist wear.
 Both collections also use Asian steel for their steak knives.

 With Calphalon Contemporary and Precision knives, you’ll find that the blades are made from German high carbon, no-stain steel.
 The steak knives in these two collections are made from Asian steel.

 There’s no mention of the specific type of steel used.
 Other high-quality knife brands make their chosen grade of steel clear.
-For example, Wusthof and Made In use X50CrMoV15 stainless steel to make their blades.
+For example, Wusthof and Made In blades are made of X50CrMoV15 stainless steel.